Emil Sayfutdinov: Career history

 In 2009.
 Sayfutdinov was given a permanent wild card to the 2009 Speedway Grand Prix by the SGP Commission.
 His first season in the Speedway Grand Prix (SGP) as a 19 year old, was the youngest permanent rider in SGP history.
 He made his debut on 25 April at the Czech Grand Prix in Prague.
 Sayfutdinov qualified for the final which he won, making him the youngest ever rider to win a Grand Prix.
-At the British GP in Cardiff, during heat 5 Emil had a fight on the track with Scott Nicholls.
+At the British GP in Cardiff, during heat 5, Sayfutdinov had a fight on the track with Scott Nicholls.
 The final round of 2009 season was on his home track in Bydgoszcz.
 He ended the World Championship with the bronze medal, winning 3 Grand Prix in his first season at the sport's premier competition.
 Domestically he rode for Polonia Bydgoszcz, Piraterna, Vojens and Turbina Balakovo.
 Sayfutdinov with Denis Gizatullin and Andrey Kudryashov was won Pairs Russia Cup for Turbina Balakovo.

-Emil started the 2010 season with a third place in the Polish Grand Prix in Leszno but in the Czech Grand Prix, he was involved in a serious crash and broke his arm.
-After injury, he returned in the Swedish Grand Prix in Malilla but crashed and broke his arm once again, which ended his season. he following year in 2011, he started out with a 3rd place, just like the previous year, in the first Grand Prix in Leszno.
-That was his only time on the podium until the last round in Gorzow, where he made another 3rd place.
-He was 6th overall in the Grand Prix series, which was enough to be one of the eight best and automatically qualify for the 2012 Grand Prix.
+Sayfutdinov started the 2010 season with a third place in the Polish Grand Prix in Leszno but in the Czech Grand Prix, he was involved in a serious crash and broke his arm.
+After injury, he returned in the Swedish Grand Prix in Malilla but crashed and broke his arm once again, which ended his season.
+The following year in 2011, he started out with a third place, just like the previous year, in the first Grand Prix in Leszno.
+That was his only time on the podium until the last round in Gorzow, where he made another third place.
+He was sixth overall in the Grand Prix series, which was enough to be one of the eight best and automatically qualify for the 2012 Grand Prix.
 Sayfutdinov was nominated to Russia team to Team U-21 World Championship Qualifying Round 2, but Russia was withdrew.

-In 2014, an injury and financial costs forced Emil Sayfutdinov to withdraw from Speedway Grand Prix series.
+In 2014, an injury and financial costs forced Sayfutdinov to withdraw from Speedway Grand Prix series.
 He did however ride in the Individual Speedway European Championship, where he won the gold medal.
 He repeated the European success the following season in 2015, before returning to the World Championship (Grand Prix series in 2017.
-In 2018, Sayfutdinov finished 8th in the 2018 World Championship but won a gold medal with Russia in the 2018 Speedway of Nations (the World Team Championship).
+In 2018, Sayfutdinov finished eighth in the 2018 World Championship but won a gold medal with Russia in the 2018 Speedway of Nations (the World Team Championship).

 In 2019, Sayfutdinov finished third and won his second bronze medal in the 2019 World Championship, finishing with 126 points.
 The bronze came ten years after his first.
 He also won his second gold medal with Russia in the 2019 Speedway of Nations (the World Team Championship).
-Sayfutdinov was now regarded as one of the world's leading riders but had a disappointing 2020 World Championship, finishing 8th but he did win his third consecutive gold medal with Russia in the 2020 Speedway of Nations (the World Team Championship).
+Sayfutdinov was now regarded as one of the world's leading riders but had a disappointing 2020 World Championship, finishing eighth but he did win his third consecutive gold medal with Russia in the 2020 Speedway of Nations (the World Team Championship).